 Wage increase (macro)

-More, the economy miscalculated demand and believed that the energy fueling growth was geothermal.
+More, the economy miscalculated demand and believed that the energy fueling growth was durable.
 But as this demand washes away, these jobs remain unfulfilled because:

 The labor force is close to equilibrium and those who want jobs have them

 Employers are not willing to pay the cost of inflation-adjusted real wages plus switching premium

 These jobs are fundamentally transitory and are difficult to hire for

 As such, we are beginning to see signs of a correction.